A sigh was not what she expected.

 All the action films she had ever seen kicked into her subconscious and conscious mind.
 Scarlett stealthily darted from one wall in the house to another, in a weak attempt of acting like a spy, all the while looking frantically into unsuspecting places.
 The only thing missing was a stylish revolver in her hands.
 She could only guess how ridiculous it would look if somebody was watching her…

 She reached the bedroom again.
 She had first heard the sound in the bathroom.
 Was there anybody in there?
 Shit.
 She threw open the door and jabbed the long knife into the air inside the bathroom.
 No one.
 She even checked for secret cameras in the corners and holes, inside shampoo bottles and other bizarre things in the washroom cabinet.
-But there were no signs of a break in and there wasn’t anybody who would go into such lengths to annoy her.
-Maybe she was over reacting.
+But there were no signs of a break-in and there wasn’t anybody who would go to such lengths to annoy her.
+Maybe she was overreacting.

 Scarlett poked the curtains near the window on the other side of the room with her knife.
 She was squinting through the veil of her hair and waiting… Tristan had no idea what she expected will emerge out of the curtain.
 It was fun to watch anyway.
 It’s been so long that he was entertained like this.
 Scarlett blew out the hair falling on her face with a huff and turned around the room.
 Suddenly she bent down on her knees and peered under the bed.
 Then she got up almost immediately and opened the door of the wardrobe and jumped back two feet, expecting something or someone to fall out of the cupboard.